-- Long-term storage – Curing will keep your flowers fresh and prevent lost of quality.
+- Long-term storage – Curing will keep your flowers fresh and prevent loss of quality.
 As well, it will remove enough moisture so mold won’t grow.

 - Jars – This provides a very affordable way to successfully cure your flowers.
-With this method there is more room for human error, and in general more work and monitoring involved.
-You will need an hydrometer to monitor humidity.
+With this method, there is more room for human error, and in general, more work and monitoring involved.
+You will need a hygrometer to monitor humidity.

 Curing can last anywhere from 2 – 4 weeks under optimal conditions: